TensorDuck/gui_fep/README.md

 Currently, all the useful stuff is contained here.
 Right now, this can do:

-1. Load in a .ev (eigenvector) file from the LSDMap package
+1. Load in a .ev (eigenvector) file from the LSDMap package, OR specify separate files.
+As well as options for skipping header rows and specifying columns of data to use
 2. Select frames using the --interactive flag using a GUI
 3. Save the frames to the file frames.ndx by pressing 'c'
 4. Save the bounds for those frames to the file frames-info.txt